Study Planning

 Computer Engineering is employed in wide-ranging fields of application, such as automotive systems, aerospace, medical engineering or communication industry.

-Computer-Aided Electrodynamics (CED) is concerned with the application of the universally valid Maxwell equations to specific practical problems with the aid of simulation programmes.
+Computational Methods in Electrical Engineering (CMEE) is concerned with the application of the universally valid Maxwell equations to specific practical problems with the aid of simulation programmes.
 In this focus area, students are therefore taught numerical methods of electrical engineering in theory and practice.

 Computer-aided simulation is employed today in all fields of electrical engineering and is therefore considered a third pillar alongside theory and experimentation.